allison-johnson/javascript-recipes-app/notes.md

 Substance
+[] New recipe form like in Toy Tale

+[] Error handling: when user tries to submit blank note or a recipe that's missing a field...

 [] Delete button should appear as soon as recipe note is submitted (no refresh button needed!)

 [] Why is refresh necessary after adding recipe in order to add any notes?